core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * In the case of an 'action input' or 'action output', deltas are equal to the SID of the current schema node minus the SID of the 'action'.

 * In the case of an 'notification content', deltas are equal to the SID of the current schema node minus the SID of the 'notification'.

-This example assumes that the Media Type used to carry this container consists of a CBOR map composed of the data node SID and data node encoding.
-This root CBOR map is not part of the present encoding rules and is not compulsory.

 CBOR diagnostic notation: